ElMahroussLogic/ml-dev/ReadMe.md

 # ZKA AppLauncher.

-An Mobile app launcher written in C++, with it's own API.
+A Mobile App API and launcher written in C++.

 ## Installing: